 - Then, the doctor uses the ultrasound results as the guide and inserts the drug to cease the heartbeat of the fetus.

 - Nowadays, a procedure known as “radio-frequency ablation” is used to stop the life of the fetus in the mother’s womb.
 Here, a small needle device is inserted in the mother’s womb under the guidance of the ultrasound.
-The needle device is switched on and then the blood vessels connecting the umbilical cord to fetus are cut with the help of electric currents.
+The needle device is switched on and then the blood vessels connecting the umbilical cord to a fetus are cut with the help of electric currents.
 This ensures termination of the targeted fetus.
 Proper identification of the fetus is done prior to the usage of the radiofrequency ablation.
 Depending on the case, the surgeon can decide the usage of a particular type of the procedure.

 - This is a painless procedure; still, general anesthesia is given to the patients to ensure comfort and peaceful completion of the process.